NoaWo/Flow-Free-Solver/README.md

 ### Results:

 <ins>Puzzles of size <= 8:</ins> converge to solution (fitness 0) in only few generations (even less than 10) using population of 300+.
-But using smaller population, it takes much more generations and even sometimes does not converge. <br>Notice that there exist puzzles that are completely solved by Arc Consistency alone.
+But using smaller population, it takes much more generations and even sometimes does not converge. <br>Notice that there exists puzzles that are completely solved by Arc Consistency alone.

 <ins>Puzzles of size 9x9:</ins>